willswats/config-backup-cli/README.md

 # Config Backup CLI

-A bash script made for backing up configs to cloud storage.
+A shell script made for backing up configs to cloud storage.

 ## Dependencies